THE MOONLIGHT HITCHHIKER

 down to hell, just before

-sore points riddle ‘most every daddy’s brain
+sore points riddle many a shook Black papa’s brain

-Often as not, such designs
+up for two-fisted grabs Often as not, such designs

 draw a whiskery blank looking far-off-—toward the boneyard?—-

-till home turf get swallowed, block after block, by dusk moving in like a dragnet
+till home turf get swallowed, block after block, by dusk

-or some nightmarish mamba open wide.
+or some nightmarish mako gaping wide.

 Now that screwface suit—-whose odd wrinkles been ironed flat no matter the

-toward silver mint jingling
+toward silver mint jingling, juicy

 like bracelets and danglers on his fave—-